Cephra/pycfg/README.md

 pycfg - A script generator for HL2DM
 =====

-This tools is designed to lower the amount of work you have to do for console scripts in HL2DM.
+This tool is designed to lower the amount of work you have to do for console scripts in HL2DM.

 Now one might say: "What is this all about!?!"